terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 The endpoint will have two API calls:
 1. `eval`
 2. `task_status`

+A local optimization function can be specified using endpoint with the same API calls and payloads as an objective function endpoint.
+The difference will be in the results of the `task_status` call, as explained later.

 ## 1. `eval` API Call
 The TQ42 optimization algorithms use pandas data frames internally and the `eval` endpoint will receive a json string containing a dictionary which is transformable to a pandas data frame and vice versa.
 The keys of the dictionary are the columns of the data frame, which are also the names of the input variables.
 The `eval` endpoint uses the `POST` verb for HTTP to evaluate these candidate solutions and return the same dictionary extended with the objective(s) as new key(s), e.g.